 Tip: Listen to Peaceful Sounds

 Some people prefer absolute quiet while they sleep.
 Others enjoy relaxing music or white noise.
 Experiment to find what works best to help you drift off peacefully.

 White noise can help you achieve deeper sleep, especially if you tend to be a light sleeper or live in an urban area where there is a lot of outside noise.

 Investing in a small fan or white noise machine can be an effective solution.

 There are also apps that can provide sleep-inducing music, or ambient noises like rainfall or a trickling creek, to help lull you and keep you asleep.
 My personal favorite is Headspace, and you can get a free 14-day trial here.

 Tip: Try a Weighted Blanket

-Final Thoughts on How to Sleep Better by Reducing Stress, and Reduce Stress by Sleeping Better
+Final Thoughts on How to Relieve Stress and Sleep Better

 - Take Action